GAndromidas/linuxinstaller/README.md

 - **Arch Linux installed**: This script is specifically designed for Arch Linux.
 - **Internet connection**: The script downloads and installs packages from the internet.
-- **Root privileges**: Some commands require root privileges, so ensure you run the script with `sudo`.

 ## Installation